Jason Halle was born in Lenox Hill Hospital in New York City.

 Jason Halle had a very eclectic education.
 He was interested in computer science and attended classes at Hunter College, New York University and at Rutgers University, Camden Campus when he lived in South Jersey.
 While Jason was living in New York City he wanted to learn more about graphic arts and advertising so he took classes at the Parsons School of Design.

 Jason is also writing about the Florida Justice system.
 The last several years he has spent time in Court as a Pro Se litigant trying to collect an inheritance his father left him.
-The experience has given him insights that are totally alarming and need to be addressed by the residents of Florida.
-Basically, if you are not rich and represented, this system is stacked against you.
+The experience has given him insights that are totally alarming and need to be addressed by the residents of Florida and the United States.
+Basically, if you are not rich and represented by expensive attorneys, this system is stacked against you.

 Jason expected to find Justice in our Courts and at the Florida Bar Association.
-Jason has found it a very illusive concept.
+Jason has found it a very illusive and broken concept.

 My social studies teacher taught me we are all equal in the eyes of the law.
-The Palm Beach Court has taught me that this is definitely not true.
+The Palm Beach Court and United States District Court have taught me that this is definitely not true.

-Jason has had a wonderful life partner for the last 36 years.
+Jason has a wonderful life partner for the last 38 years.